armory/documentation/_spinnaker/operator.md

 - Stop using Halyard commands: just `kubectl apply` your Spinnaker configuration.
 This includes support for local files.
 - Expose Spinnaker to the outside world (via `LoadBalancer`).
 You can still disable that behavior if you prefer to manage ingresses and load balancers yourself.
 - Deploy any version of Spinnaker.
-The operator is not tied to a particular version of Spinnaker.
+Operator is not tied to a particular version of Spinnaker.
-- Keep secrets separate from your config, store your config in `git`, and have an easy Gitops workflow.
+- Keep secrets separate from your config.
+Store your config in `git` and have an easy Gitops workflow.
-- Validate your configuration before applying it (with webhook validation)
+- Validate your configuration before applying it (with webhook validation).
-- Store Spinnaker secrets in Kubernetes secrets
+- Store Spinnaker secrets in Kubernetes secrets.
 - Patch versions, accounts or any setting with `kustomize`.
-- Monitor the health of Spinnaker via `kubectl`
+- Monitor the health of Spinnaker via `kubectl`.
-- Define Kubernetes accounts in `SpinnakerAccount` objects and store kubeconfig inline, in Kubernetes secrets, in s3, or GCS **(Experimental)**
+- Define Kubernetes accounts in `SpinnakerAccount` objects and store kubeconfig inline, in Kubernetes secrets, in s3, or GCS **(Experimental)**.

 # Operator Requirements